How soon can the landlord evict me after court?

 How do I find out the date of the lockout?

-- Call Municipal Court at (215) 686-7950 to see if the landlord filed the Alias Writ of Possession.
+- Check the docket or call Municipal Court at (215) 686-7950 to see if the landlord filed the Alias Writ of Possession.

 I was locked out.
 What do I do now?